Don't Let a Good Crisis Go to Waste

 While the Yorkshire Ripper was at large, a movement was established in Leeds in 1977.
 Reclaim the Night campaigned for women to take to the streets, against a slew of police incompetence and calls for all women to be held under curfew.
 Paying homage to this movement, a group of activists have set up camp on Twitter.
 At the time of writing this, Reclaim These Streets have 35,000 followers.
 Their vigil at Clapham Common is front page news and cheered on by the usual identitarians and woke brigade from the labour party, lockdowns most ardent vanguards, and other erstwhile defenders of the police’s ‘impeccable’ track record at anti-lockdown protests.

-It must be understood: for a nation deprived of meaning and national pastimes, most will readily on-board with whatever morally acceptable, high-brow ideology trends across this island.
+Now here's the thing.
+For a nation deprived of meaning and national pastimes, most will readily on-board with whatever morally acceptable, high-brow ideology trends across this island.
 And fortuitously for the British public, the murder of Sarah Everard lands on the agenda with impeccable timing, meaning few are immune from the infectiousness of this poor girls tragic plight.

 But there is also something deeply political happening here.
 The violence meted out by the police to the the women mourning Sarah Everard's death, will come as no surprise to the countless anti-lockdown protestors who have suffered horrendous police brutality while campaigning on behalf of the rights of every man, woman and child, afflicted by these lockdowns.
-Heads have been routinely cracked, organisers locked up for 22 hours, and Piers Corbyn, a pensioner at 73, has spent countless Saturday nights at her Majesty’s pleasure; without, of course, a fraction of the media coverage or political commiserations bestowed upon the heroic victims of this weekend's vigil.
+Heads have been routinely cracked, organisers locked up for 22 hours, and Piers Corbyn, a pensioner at 73, has spent countless Saturday nights at her Majesty’s pleasure, without, of course, a fraction of the media coverage or political commiserations bestowed upon the heroic victims of this weekend's vigil.

 Amongst the first apologists to weigh in on the disturbing but all too familiar scenes of police violence, the Home Secretary and Mayor of London both called for an immediate investigation into the policing of the vigil, in spectacular contradiction of their unflinching support for the same heavy handed police tactics used at every anti-lockdown protest.